tambrulee/Project-2/README.md

 Designing the web app as one page presented some challenges.
 Since I wasn't going to have any other pages, I needed a way to communicate what the app does to the user without overwhelming the layout.
 This led to the later additions of the pop-up which is designed only to show to first-time users.
 Initially, I thought about having a landing page and creating conditions to redirect returning users to the main list, but this proved to be time-consuming and I found the pop-up easier to set-up and control with JS.
 I also added a popover from the Bootstrap toolkit so that the user can refer back to the same information that appears on the first-time user pop-up.

+Overall, I think that the final design is close to the original wireframes although final design choices such as having certain buttons as a panel have made a big difference to the look and feel of the app.
+In terms of mobile-responsiveness the app ticks all the boxes and the generated image from [Am-I-Responsive](assets/images/README/am-i-responsive.png) demonstrates usability across platforms.

 ## Github Deployment

 My preferred method of deploying projects to GitHub is via Codespaces in VSCode.